escreven/liveimport/README.md

 ```

 Then, whenever you run cells, LiveImport will reload any of ``symcode``,
-``printmath``, and ``simulator`` that have changed since they were registered
+``printmath``, and ``simulator`` that have changed since registration or their
-or last reloaded.
+last reload.
 LiveImport deems a module changed when its source file
 modification time changes.

 LiveImport also updates imported module symbols.
 For example, if you modify